 Under the COVID-19 Disease (Emergency Provisions) Act 2020 the Tasmanian government have implemented the following measures:

-- Delay in evictions due to rent in arrears for 120 days
+- Delay in evictions due to rent in arrears until 1 December 2020

 - Reducing rent by mutual agreement – an agreement must be in writing and signed by both parties.
 The CBOS have a rent reduction template to assist the process